 [We need one more idea to make neural nets.
 We need to add some sort of nonlinearity between the linear combinations.
 Let's call these boxes that compute linear combinations "neurons."
-If a neuron sends the linear combination it computes through some nonlinear function before sending it on to other neurons, then the neurons can act somewhat like logic gates.
+If a neuron runs the linear combination it computes through some nonlinear function before sending it on to other neurons, then the neurons can act somewhat like logic gates.
 The nonlinearity could be as simple as clamping the output so it can't go below zero.
-And that's what people usually use in practice these days.]
+And that's actually used in practice sometimes.]

-[However, the traditional choice has been to use the logistic function.
+[The traditional choice has been to use the logistic function.
 The logistic function can't go below zero or above one, which is nice because it can't ever get huge and oversaturate the other neurons it's sending information to.
-The logistic function is also smooth, which means it has well-defined gradients and Hessians we can use for optimization.
-And we know that the logistic is often a good model for posterior probabilities.]
+The logistic function is also smooth, which means it has well-defined gradients and Hessians we can use in gradient descent.]